-Among the most common mistakes of English usage is the confusion between the words conscience and conscious.
-English experts say that although both are nouns and sound similar, their meanings are totally different.
+Among common mistakes of English usage is the confusion between the words conscience and conscious.
+Although both are nouns and sound similar, their meanings are totally different.
 Different they are.
-But in my opinion, the confusion doesn't stop at just their usage.
-In fact, people often allow their conscience to dictate their conduct, when all they need is their consciousness.
+But in my opinion, the confusion doesn’t stop at just their usage.
+In fact, people often believe that allowing their conscience to dictate their conduct is a virtue, when all they need is their consciousness.

 Consciousness, on the other hand, is strictly personal.
-It's is an awareness that comes from being alive.
-It's our natural instinct that tells us what is right for us and what is not.
+It’s an awareness that comes from being alive.
+It’s our natural instinct that tells us what is right and what is not.
 With consciousness, there is no need for any consensus because you simply know.
-To me, conscience often blocks out our consciousness.
-That's because, conscience is due to the presence of negative feelings such as fear and guilt, whereas consciousness is due to the presence of love.
+Indeed, conscience often blocks out our consciousness.
+That’s because, conscience is due to the presence of negative feelings such as fear and guilt, whereas consciousness is due to the presence of love.

 Let me explain with an example.
 When you see a hungry being on the street and you share your food with him because the religious scriptures say so, or because your parents instilled moral values in you, then it’s your conscience at work.
 But if you share the food because you know how it feels to be hungry, then you’re acting out of consciousness.

-So, conscience pricks you [makes you feel guilty] when you don't do something you must or do something you ought not to; with consciousness, the thought of moral/immoral simply doesn't arise because you act out of a knowing.
-If you let go of your conscience and allow your consciousness to dictate your conduct, you may find a different kind of satisfaction—and it will be one that comes minus the pricks!
+So, conscience pricks you [makes you feel guilty] when you don’t do something you must or do something you ought not to; with consciousness, the thought of moral/immoral simply doesn’t arise because you act out of a knowing.
+If you let go of your conscience and allow your consciousness to dictate your conduct, you will be tune with your intrinsic nature, and happier for it.